Kia Sportage Vs. Hyundai Tucson: Price, Specs, And Tech

 Does the Hyundai Tucson or Kia Sportage have better safety features?

 The Kia Sportage offers impressive standard driver-assistance technology, including Lane Departure Warning and Lane Keeping Assist.
 Many trims also utilize Smart Cruise Control, Highway Driving Assist, Blind-Spot Collision-Avoidance Assist, and Safe Exit Warning.
 The Hyundai Tucson has great driver-assistance support, too.
-However, features like a Blind-Spot View Monitor and Highway Driving Assist are saved for the top-level trim.
+However, some features, like the Blind-Spot View Monitor, are saved for the top-level trim.

 Which offers better technology features: a Hyundai Tucson or Kia Sportage?

-While the Tucson and Sportage are comparable in premium trim technology, standard features tell a different story.
-The base Tucson, for example, comes with a 4.2-inch gauge cluster, whereas the Sportage has a 12.2-inch one.
+While the Tucson and Sportage are comparable in premium-trim technology, standard features tell a different story.
+The base Tucson, for example, comes with a 4.2-inch gauge cluster, whereas the Sportage has a 12.3-inch one.
 You can add heated front seats to the base Sportage trim, while you need to get the second-level Tucson SEL for the same benefit.

 Which SUV has a more spacious interior: a Hyundai Tucson or Kia Sportage?

-The Hyundai Tucson and Kia Sportage share impressively roomy seating, with both models boasting 41.4-inch front and 41.3-inch rear legrooms.
-However, the Sportage has class-leading SAE cargo room,5 offering 39.6 cubic feet of storage space.
+The Hyundai Tucson and Kia Sportage share impressively roomy seating, with both models boasting 41.4-inch front and 41.3-inch rear legroom measurements.
+However, the Sportage has class-leading SAE cargo room,3 offering 39.6 cubic feet of storage space.
 This makes it perfect for busy families who want to take luggage, tent equipment, and more on their next weekend excursion.

 Make an Inquiry